Research Administration Policies

 - Request from the sponsor disposition instructions.

-Department of Defense (DoD) equipment must be tagged with an Item Unique Identification (IUID) tag and entered into the DoD IUID Registry by Property Inventory.
+Department of Defense (DoD) Government furnished equipment exceeding $5,000 must be tagged with an Item Unique Identification (IUID) tag and entered into the DoD IUID Registry by Property Inventory.

 "USE FEES" AS PROGRAM INCOME: